andrealicheri/rythmicmambo/README.md

-# rythmicmambo
+# RYTHMICMAMBO

-Simple browser-info logger
+A simple browser-info logger